kd2flz/cci-kiosk/README.md

 - Zorin OS Lite
     - Zorin OS is a world class operating system, and their relatively new Lite operating offers the polish of Zorin's flagship Ultimate Edition with a light-weight XFCE desktop.
     - Positives: Zorin is based on Ubuntu, offering all of the software in the Ubuntu Repos.
 It also offers on a slower release schedule, offering longer-term support
     - Negatives: The XFCE desktop environment poses the same problems as Peppermint's desktop with regards to locking it down.
-There is theoritically a way to lock down XFCE, but I never got it to work.
+There is theoretically a way to lock down XFCE, but I never got it to work.

 - Build from Scratch
-     - While researching options for this project, I came accross Alan D. Moore's blog on building a Kiosk.
-While this blog is dated (it's from 2011 with updates in 2012), the software it references is
+     - While researching options for this project, I came across Alan D. Moore's blog on building a Kiosk.
+While this blog is dated (it's from 2011 with updates in 2012), the software it references is all fairly current.
+In addition, Oli Warner describes a similar solution in a 2014 blog post https://thepcspy.com/read/building-a-kiosk-computer-ubuntu-1404-chrome/ and Novaspirit tech in a 2018 video https://www.youtube.com/watch?v=I2laR5G5FFo.

 ## Distribution/ Installation